These Laid-Back Ski Towns Have All the Powder and Half the Crowds

 Practically every town in Vermont could be classified as a ski town, but this serene little hamlet on Mount Mansfield feels focus-grouped into a Northeastern paradise.
 At Stowe Mountain Resort, you’ll find some of the best skiing in the Northeast, with runs suited for rookies and double-diamond adrenaline junkies alike.
 But even if you’re not a fan of skiing, Stowe is pure Vermont, from its quintessential small-town New England vibes to its ridiculous wealth of beer: This is home to The Alchemist—purveyors of Heady Topper, perhaps America’s most coveted beer—and von Trapp Brewing, operated by the descendants of the Sound of Music family, who also run a gorgeous alpine lodge.
 Oh, and there are some hippies making ice cream down the road, too.

-With its remarkably preserved 1905 aesthetic, Whitefish’s Old West charm pairs wonderfully with a vibrant food scene (don’t skip Montana-inspired dishes at the James Beard-nominated Cafe Kandahar) and some characteristically great Montana beer (58 handles worth) at Montana Tap House.
+With its remarkably preserved 1905 aesthetic, Whitefish’s Old West charm pairs wonderfully with a cold one.
+Don’t skip some characteristically great Montana beer (58 handles worth) at Montana Tap House.
 Throw in gorgeous Whitefish Lake and suddenly you’re looking at a great mountain town that’s also a sleeper food destination and fantastic lake getaway.
 Oh, right, and the skiing thing: Whitefish Mountain Resort is consistently ranked among the best in the west, with a 2,353-foot drop, 3,000 acres of terrain, and a stellar view of the jagged peaks of Glacier National Park's continental divide.

 Taos, New Mexico